ALTRAVIA

 In programming.

-TENT WALK
+IN TENT

 In general, you can stay in secluded areas away from trails, houses and roads from dusk to dawn, taking care not to light fires or leave traces of your passage.
 Campsites or tent areas are available in some centers.